 Need to know the difference between a scoping review, a systematic review, and a realist review?
 The links below offer some excellent background and guidance.

-Search the following databases in your subject area to find if a systematic review has already been done.
+Search the following databases in your subject area to find if a recent systematic review has already been done.
 A good strategy is to find one on a closely related topic and build on its search strategy.